 Not every signal mirror is made from glass.
 In fact most are made with plastics and other reflective coated materials for lighter weight and cost.

-Here is a signal mirror made by S.I.
-Howard in the USA, a military approved and issued item.
-It’s what I keep in my kit:
+Here’s a glass signal mirror made in the USA, and a military approved and issued item.

 It’s the same one that I keep in my kit:

 Once you get used to how it works, it becomes very obvious as to the advantage and usefulness of the reflective mesh material and the ‘fireball’ that is superimposed on the mesh when you’re aiming the mirror properly at the target.

 Here are a few pictures which hopefully shows the effects.